 PrEP is a program

 Using PrEP is just one step in maintaining a sexual health strategy.
-This involves taking one pill every day and seeing your GP or attending a sexual health clinic every three months for a full sexual health check-up that will test for HIV as well as other STIs.
+This involves taking one pill every day and seeing your GP or attending a sexual health centre every three months for a full sexual health check-up that will test for HIV as well as other STIs.

 While PrEP offers protection against HIV, it doesn’t protect you from other STIs.
 Common bacterial ones are curable, and going for regular sexual health check-ups will help identify and treat any — even when there are no symptoms.

 “While PrEP offers protection against HIV, it doesn’t protect you from other STIs.”

 How to get PrEP

 Wherever you’re based in Australia, PrEP access options are available to you.